 At UMass, I am building upon my studies at Middlebury College, from which I graduated in May 2024 with a B.A. in Conservation Biology.
 At Middlebury, I was fortunate to be able to take many courses in the Geography department, including several which engaged me in GIS.
 I learned about the principles of open source GIS, remote sensing, and cartography, the value of a workflow-based approach for geospatial solutions, and the ways in which spatial analysis addresses important questions in the environmental sector.

-I strive to use what I have learned about GIS and remote sensing at both of these institutions at a full-time geospatial position after my courses conclude in May 2025.
+I strive to use what I have learned about GIS and remote sensing at both of these institutions at a full-time geospatial position in late summer or fall 2025.